 Awareness Raising Session: This gender violence prevention training provides participants with a basic understanding of cultural competency.
 One and a half hours.
 25 participant maximum.

 Train-the-Trainer Institutes: The MVP Institutes are three-day interactive training at your organization, designed for adults and adult educators who would like to become certified in gender violence prevention and anti-bullying curriculum.
 25 participant maximum.

-Individual registration for our quarterly three-day institutes on Northeastern’s campus will posted under our Events page a few months prior to the institute.
-If you have any questions or want to request more information, contact Jarrod Chin at 617.373.8420 or firstname.lastname@example.org.
+If you have any questions or would like to request more information, please contact Jarrod Chin at 617.373.8420 or via email at firstname.lastname@example.org